Brennan Manning. 1934 – 2013

 For more information on Contemplative Prayer please read the six section article on what is behind centering prayer and where the practice stemmed from.
 HERE

-While the desert fathers may have practised some form of centering prayer, what is taught by the modern Christian mystics originated not with them, but with the religions of the East.
+While the desert fathers may have practiced some form of centering prayer, what is taught by the modern Christian mystics originated not with them, but with the religions of the East.
 Although Brennan Manning specifically denies the connection, quite a few of the major players in the contemplative prayer movement have openly admitted to incorporating the practices of Eastern Religions into Christianity.
-[See Calling a Spade a Spade in Part II of the article on Contemplative Prayer] Besides which, if you continue reading you will see that in complete opposition to what Manning says, these teaching cannot even be traced back to John Cassian.
+[See Calling a Spade a Spade in Part II of the article on Contemplative Prayer (Scroll DOwn a little)] Besides which, if you continue reading you will see that in complete opposition to what Manning says, these teaching cannot even be traced back to John Cassian.

 The 'Discipline Of The Secret'

 Manning went on to say that if Paul were to return to earth today...